 The current travel restrictions and health requirements worldwide, aimed to contain the Covid-19 pandemic, pose considerable challenges to the research community in general and conferences as the medium of academic exchange in particular.
 Unfortunately, the 2nd BASEES Regional Conference is no exception to this.
-It has become evident that this year’s conference may not take place as planned.
+It has become evident that the conference may not take place as planned.

-The Programme Committee has postponed the conference to 21-24 April 2021, keeping as much of its current programme set-up as possible.
-In September 2020, a small-scale event is organised in its place (e.g. online-accessible panel discussion on topical issues).
+The Programme Committee has decided to hold the conference online.
 We sincerely hope these can be viable and acceptable solutions for everybody and apologise for any inconvenience this might cause.

 Sincerely yours, 2nd BASEES Regional Conference conference team

-Following the first successful Regional Conference in Uppsala, Sweden, the British Association for Slavonic and East European Studies (BASEES) organises its second Regional Conference in cooperation with the Leibniz ScienceCampus “Eastern Europe – Global Area” (EEGA) in April 2021, in Leipzig, Germany.
-Under the theme “Globalising Eastern Europe – New Perspectives on Transregional Entanglements”, we seek to stimulate and discuss research on these border-crossing encounters in a comparative perspective.
+Following the first successful Regional Conference in Uppsala, Sweden, the British Association for Slavonic and East European Studies (BASEES) organises its second Regional Conference in cooperation with the Leibniz ScienceCampus “Eastern Europe – Global Area” (EEGA) in April 2021.
+Under the theme “Globalising Eastern Europe – New Perspectives on Transregional Entanglements”, we seek to stimulate and discuss research on these border-crossing encounters in a comparative perspective online.
 Aiming to stimulate a debate about interpretations across historical periods and geographical spaces, the conference brings together perspectives and case studies from a variety of disciplines.
-In thematic panels, round table discussions and interactive workshops dedicated to knowledge transfer and innovative science communication, about 100 international junior and senior scholars present their research on Eastern Europe, an area spanning from Poland in the West to Russia in the East, to the Balkans and the Caucasus in the South, in its global and transregional entanglements.
-A PechaKucha Night for young researchers will open the interdisciplinary exchange on 20 April at ZOiS (Berlin).
+In thematic panels international junior and senior scholars present their research on Eastern Europe, an area spanning from Poland in the West to Russia in the East, to the Balkans and the Caucasus in the South, in its global and transregional entanglements.